 Defaulting is different from being delinquent.
 When you default on a loan, it means you went from being behind to completely neglecting payments for an extended period.
-For whatever your reasons are—and there are as many reasons are there are people defaulting—you’ve simply stopped paying on your student loans.

 If you suddenly realize you haven’t paid on your student loan and are concerned about it heading into default, you can reach out to your loan holder instead of waiting for them to find you.
 The sooner you take any action, the better.
 You want to have the chance to make some sort of reasonable accommodation to, at the very least, preserve your credit.

 The Difference Between Private and Federal Student Loans